 This request comes from Anderson Township in Hamilton County and stems from legislation enacted last year (HB 413-131st GA) that would allow townships that have TIFs after said date to do just that.
-You have before you written testimony from Anderson Township on this provision.
+Please find before you written testimony in support of this provision from Anderson Township.